davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-objects"></a>Objects
-The basis of this section has been constructed from a short but easy-to-follow course on  PluralSight: [JavaScript Objects and Prototypes (by Jim Cooper)](https://app.pluralsight.com/library/courses/javascript-objects-prototypes/table-of-contents).
+The basis of this section has been formed from a short but easy-to-follow course on  PluralSight: [JavaScript Objects and Prototypes (by Jim Cooper)](https://app.pluralsight.com/library/courses/javascript-objects-prototypes/table-of-contents).

 #### <a name="language-objects-what"></a>What is an object?
 Described in very simplistic terms an object in JavaScript is like a mutable collection of key-value pairs.
-There is a bit more to them than that, as will be described later.
+There is a bit more to them than that.
 For example, every object has a `constructor` and a `prototype`.

 #### <a name="language-objects-properties"></a>Properties and Methods
-We will refer to each key-value pair as a `_property`, although they are more like the equivalent of public fields in C#.
+We will refer to each key-value pair as a `property`, although they are more like the equivalent of public `fields in C#`.
 The dynamic nature of JavaScript means that, as with ordinary variables declared using the `var` keyword, properties have no restriction on their type.
 Their values can also be change to different values of different types at any point after initialisation.
 You can also add new properties to an object after it has been initialised by merely referencing a new property name and setting its value.

     var myObject = {
     	property1: 36